Elastic-Suite/oro-demo/src/UPGRADE.md

 - The link at the calendar events search items was changed, please reindex calendar event items with command `php bin/console oro:search:reindex --class="Oro\Bundle\CalendarBundle\Entity\CalendarEvent"`
+- Please note that some records in the ImportExportResult table may contain an incorrect value of the organization field.
+There is not enough data during migration to update these values to the correct ones.

 ## 4.2.0

-The minimum required PHP version is 7.4.14.
+* The minimum required PHP version is 7.4.14.
+* The minimum supported PostgreSQL version is 12.0
+* The search [algorithm](https://doc.oroinc.com/4.1/backend/bundles/platform/ElasticSearchBundle/configuration/#relevance-optimization) is now enabled by default.
+To use the search functionality after the upgrade, remove the search index and start full reindexation.

 ### Routing